 Hey, Y’all!
 Welcome to the Courthouse!

-Y’all is informal, so its use it in court might seem strange.
-You’re unlikely to say y’all even to a three-judge panel.
+Let’s take a closer look at y’all.
+Y’all in court might seem strange, not only because a judge is just one person and y’all is plural, but also because y’all is informal.
+So even though y’all means you all, you’re unlikely to say y’all to a three-judge panel.
 I’m assuming you know better.
 Don’t even think about it.
 Further, I’m assuming you know that if you put it in a pleading, your computer will melt, and if you print a hard copy, it will spontaneously combust.

-However, it’s important to understand the concept of register.
+You likely adjust your register (perhaps unconsciously) for different occasions.
 If you’ve tried a case to a jury, get the transcript and compare how you speak to the court versus how you speak to a witness or to the jury during voir dire.
-If you normally use y’all in ordinary conversation, you might see that you speak quite formally to the court (at least if you don’t find yourself often being held in contempt) and much more informally to the jury or to a witness.
-You might say y’all in voir dire.
-Depending on the case, the jury, and you, you might even say it during closing argument, and it’s very likely you’ll say it in mediation.
+You might see that you speak formally to the court (at least if you don’t find yourself often being held in contempt) and much more informally to the jury or to a witness.
+If you normally use y’all in ordinary conversation, you might say y’all in voir dire.
+Depending on the case, the jury, and you, you might even say it during closing argument, and it’s highly likely you’ll say it in mediation.

 As an aside, if you normally sound like the Queen of England or Benedict Cumberbatch, don’t say y’all ever, because then it’s an affectation.
 You’ll lose credibility with the jury, and the ones who do say y’all will wonder if you’re mocking them.
 In other words, it will backfire.
-But if y’all is part of your natural vocabulary, you might find yourself saying it in court sometimes, perhaps to the jury during voir dire.
-If you’re a good enough litigator, you’ll know when you should speak formally during the whole case and when you can say y'all to the jury.
-Of course, if you’re using y’all, then the rest of your speech would be similarly less formal.
+But if y’all is part of your natural vocabulary, you might sometimes say it in court, perhaps to the jury during voir dire.
+If you’re a good enough litigator, you’ll know when you should speak formally and when you can say y’all.
+If you’re saying y’all to the jury, then the rest of your speech would be similarly less formal.
+For a fun story imagining how Southerners started using y’all, check out this Writing Tip.

-Because sometimes it might be effective.
-It might humanize you—and your client—to the jury.
-If you’re looking for emotional appeal, sometimes less formal speech is more persuasive.
+Sometimes, it might be strategic to be unexpectedly informal.
+For example, informality might humanize you—and your client—to the jury.
+If you’re looking for emotional appeal, less formal speech might be more persuasive.
 Under the wrong circumstances, it might be the equivalent of showing up to the courthouse in a ratty sweatshirt and no pants.
-Again, you’ll have to rely on your instincts as a litigator.
+You must rely on your instincts as a litigator to hit the right register.

 The Takeaway